bcat/qmk_userspace/layouts/split_3x6_3/bcat/readme.md

   layout.
 And yup, the shifted versions are above the unshifted versions.
 * Remaining keys from a TKL are placed out of the way on the bottom row of the left half.
-* The home row on the left half contains handy shortcuts for zooming and browser navigation.
+* The home row on the left half contains volume and browser navigation hotkeys.
 * Lower+Esc is bound to Ctrl+Space because the Ctrl and Space keys are both on the left thumb, so this key combination (which I use for tmux prefix and editor autocomplete) is hard to press in its natural location.